ballardtj/ballardtj.github.io/_posts/2025-08-04-autonomy-hours-and-burnout.md

 A [recent report from the Black Dog Institute](https://www.blackdoginstitute.org.au/wp-content/uploads/2020/04/creating-mentally-healthy-workplaces.pdf), for example, highlighted that poor mental health is a strong driver of turnover and reduced work capacity in Australian workplaces, with economic analyses consistently showing that mental health conditions cost Australian businesses around $11 billion each year through absenteeism, reduced work performance, increased turnover, and compensation claims.

 This raises an important question for HR leaders and managers: can granting employees more control over their work lessen the toll of extended hours?
-We investigated this in new analysis of Australian workplace data, and the findings offer some interesting insights.
+In a [previous post](https://ballardtj.github.io/blog/work-life-balance-and-retention/), we examined whether flexibility reduced the extent to which longer hours lead workers to leave an organisation (spoiler alert: it didn't).
+But can offering autonomy more broadly at least reduce stress?
+We investigated this in a new analysis of Australian workplace data, and the findings offer some interesting insights.

 ## Working Smarter, Not Just Harder: What the Data Show